biscuit-auth/website/docs/src/Specifications.md

 #### deserializing

-TODO: same as the verifier, but we do not need to know the root key
+TODO: same as the authorizer, but we do not need to know the root key

 ## Format